AsifAli011/Female-Job-Market-Analysis-Saudi-Arabia/README.md

 ## 🎯 Objective

-To identify and visualize patterns in female job postings across cities, job roles, sectors, and time periods using real data.
-This project is designed to support evidence-based decision-making for improving gender equality in employment.
+To analyze the female job market in Saudi Arabia using data from October 2022 to January 2023, and present insights through an interactive Power BI dashboard.
+The aim is to identify employment trends, top job titles, economic sectors, and salary ranges for women to support data-driven decision-making in gender employment policies.

 ---

 ## 📊 Tools Used

 - **Power BI** – Data visualization and dashboard creation
-- **Excel / CSV** – Data cleaning and preprocessing (if applicable)
+- **Excel / CSV** – Data cleaning and preprocessing
 - **GitHub** – Project hosting and version control

 ---